 There were also inputs on research methods, ethics around data and research, different evaluation approaches, how to critically appraisal research, where to find the best available evidence, and how to apply a logic model approach.
 Chief Inspector Neil Ralph from Devon and Cornwall attended Base Camp as a keynote speaker to share his experience of conducting practitioner research on the front line for the RU2Drunk project.
 What sort of questions did people bring to Base Camp?
 Delegates brought a range of problems to the Base Camp which broadly fell under the following five areas:

 At EBC2, College researchers were on hand to facilitate groups working together on similar problems and issues as well as supporting delegates in working through their individual research problems and developing logic models to plan their future work.What general tips are there for developing research questions?Using a logic model can really help to think through your problem, address the assumptions you might be making, decide the best response to your problem, clarify what you need to deliver your response (your outputs), and how you can measure the success of your response (outcomes).
-The College is in the final stages of developing a logic model template and guide to help officers and staff work through planning an evaluation.
-EBC2 was a great opportunity for us to 'road test' the material, and following some final revisions, the template and guidance will be available to College members soon.
+The College has produced a logic model template and guide to help officers and staff work through planning an evaluation which can be found here.
+Delegates at EBC2 helped 'road test' the logic model and provided feedback which feed into the development of the final product.
 How will participants use skills from Base Camp?
 Neil Stain, Hate Crime Co-ordinator from Suffolk Constabulary talks us through what he did at Base Camp, the problem that he brought along and what he will take back to force.

 "At the Base Camp we spent two days gaining a better understanding of EBP and how we could use it in our individual roles and forces.
 The days were a combination of presentations, discussions and interactive group work.
 We heard about a successful EBP case study titled RU2drunk and had the opportunity to ask questions to Neil Ralph.
 My problem was how to tackle the under reporting of hate crime which is a local issue for me personally but also an issue nationally and internationally.
 The Base Camp made me aware that I did not have enough information around the reasons for the under reporting and that I needed to work more on this area before I can look to address the problem.
 The use of the logic model that is taught on the base camp helped me to identify where I need to spend my time and will be a useful tool for tackling future problems.I gained a clearer understanding of EBP during the two days as well as having the opportunity to discuss issues with colleagues from forces across the UK that I otherwise would not have met.
 I also gained a greater interest in research and the role it can play in problem solving; which for me personally has meant that when I finish my current degree in Criminology & Psychology I intend to continue my study by taking a master's degree which I probably would not have done prior to attending the course."